 The additional cover does not allow you to 'jump the queue' for treatment – it merely reimburses that part of the cost not paid for by the social security system.

 Voluntary insurance cover will pay most, but not all, of the residual costs of medical care, so you will still be left with a small amount to pay yourself.
 The amount will depend on the terms of your policy, your circumstances, and the nature of your treatment.

 Thus, for example, voluntary insurers are specifically forbidden by the government to provide insurance cover for the €1 surcharge that now applies to all medical consultations, and there are restrictions on cover for those who do not proceed via their family doctor for medical treatment.

 You will also find that most policies exclude insurance of illness or accident arising from certain 'dangerous' sports, with potential limits on alcohol or drug related illnesses or accidents.
 Most also limit cover for dental and ophthalmic treatment.

-If your doctor or consultant charges in excess of the official rates (as many are allowed to do) you will also find many policies do not pick up this extra charge, or only pick up a proportion of it, up to a maximum amount.
+If your doctor or consultant charges more than the official rates (as many are allowed to do) you will also find many policies do not pick up this extra charge, or only pick up a proportion of it, up to a maximum amount.

 Apart from the issue of the level of reimbursement, you are likely to find that most 'top-up' contracts do not offer immediate cover.
-The period of delay (called a délais de carence) may be only three months, but on some contracts it is as high as a year.
+The period of delay (called a délais de carence) may be only three months, but on some contracts, it is as long as a year.